Skip to content

 return v

-# Pre-compile TypeAdapter for high-throughput validation
+# Pre-compile the adapter once for high-throughput batch validation.

 KDE_ADAPTER = TypeAdapter(list[FSMA204KDE])